 - 2 Tablespoons (30ml) olive oil

-- 6 cups (780g) bread flour, plus more for hands and surface*
+- 6 cups (780g) bread flour (spooned & leveled), plus more for hands and surface*

-- egg wash: 1 large egg beaten with 1 Tablespoon milk
+- egg wash: 1 large egg beaten with 1 Tablespoon water or milk

 - Pour the warm water over yeast in the bowl of a stand mixer fitted with a dough hook attachment.
 Or, if you don’t have a stand mixer, a regular large mixing bowl.
 Whisk together and allow to sit for 5 minutes.
 Cover the bowl with a towel.
 The mixture should be frothy and foamy after 5 minutes.

 - Turn it out onto a lightly floured surface and form into a ball.
 Then place into a large greased bowl, turning once to grease the top.
-(I just use the same mixing bowl-- remove the dough, grease it with nonstick spray or olive oil, put the dough back in.)
+(I just use the same mixing bowl—remove the dough, grease it with nonstick spray or olive oil, put the dough back in.)
 Cover the bowl with plastic wrap and place it in a warm environment to rise until doubled, about 90 minutes.
-For this warm environment, I preheat the oven to 200°F (93°C) then turn the oven off and place the bowl inside the warm-ish oven.
-Leave the oven door cracked a bit.
+Tip: For the warm environment on a particularly cold day, heat your oven to 150°F (66°C).
+Turn the oven off, place the dough inside, and keep the door slightly ajar.
+This will be a warm environment for your dough to rise.
+After about 30 minutes, close the oven door to trap the air inside with the rising dough.
+When it’s doubled in size, remove from the oven.

 - Once doubled in size, punch down the dough to release any air bubbles.
 Remove dough from the bowl and turn it out onto a lightly floured surface.
 Punch down again to release any more air bubbles if needed.